 - integration of Christian faith with the field of psychology, and

 - hands-on experience with the application of psychology in various venues (research in the laboratory, practical internships at off-campus locations).

 Honors.
-The department offers an honors program for those students who meet the academic qualifications and are approved by department faculty.
+The Undergraduate program offers an honors program for those students who meet the academic qualifications and are approved by program faculty.